The Top 3 Communication Issues in the Workplace

 - Start a Virtual Suggestion Box.
 One of the easiest things you can do is create an open forum where employees can submit their suggestions to you.
 This takes next to no effort to set up.
 Even if you don’t get a lot of employees submitting their ideas and thoughts, it is a good step in the right direction for showing employees that you are listening and do care.

 You shouldn’t just stop with gathering feedback, you should also tap into the employee voice and give them a voice in communications.
 Doing this can improve trust between employees and the company and it can be a huge culture driver.
-Read this blog if you want to know how to do that!

 The final big communication issue in the workplace is reliance on outdated tools and channels.
 We do this for a variety of reasons: